List of characters in the Family Guy franchise: Design

+Voice

+Junior's voice is provided by Kevin Michael Richardson, who voiced other characters on The Cleveland Show, including Lester Krinklesac, Julius, and P-Hound.
+Prior to The Cleveland Show, Junior's voice was initially provided by Mike Henry in early Family Guy episodes.

+Richardson stated that he describes voicing Cleveland Jr. as "a character he did on ER named Patrick, who was mentally impaired and wore a football helmet."
+Before the show aired in 2009, the show's panel appeared at the 2009 Comic Con International, and held a discussion about the show.
+When describing Junior's change in physical appearance and age, Mike Henry said "Cleveland Jr. really didn't have much to him and so he didn't appear for a while and so we sort of aged him up and made room for Rallo to be the younger one for a while."
+The show's creators later gave an explanation of Junior's altered look in "A Rodent Like This".

 Roberta Tubbs

-Roberta Coretta Tubbs (sometimes Roberta Benigni Tubbs) is the 15-year-old biological daughter of Donna and her ex-husband, Robert, Cleveland's stepdaughter, and Cleveland Jr.'s stepsister.
+Roberta Coretta Tubbs (sometimes Roberta Benigni Tubbs; voiced by Nia Long in earlier episodes, Reagan Gomez-Preston in later episodes) is the 15-year-old biological daughter of Donna and her ex-husband, Robert, Rallo's sister, Cleveland's stepdaughter and Cleveland Jr.'s stepsister.
 She looks up to Tyra Banks, hoping to one day become her co-hostess.
 A relatively popular girl in school, Roberta is often seen socializing with her friends, both in person, and using phones/social networking websites.
 She has been dating a less-than-respectable boy named Gabriel "Federline Jones" Friedman.
-Donna does not much approve of Federline, though Cleveland has since managed to bully him into submission.
+Donna does not approve of Federline, though Cleveland has since managed to bully him into submission.
 As with many popular students, Roberta often acts as a bully and a self-centered character, even towards her own family members.
-She is also revealed to be a genius in The Cleveland Show Season 3 episode "B.M.O.C.", when she went on a college tour to Cleveland's alma mater, State.
+She is revealed to be a genius in The Cleveland Show season 3 episode "B.M.O.C.", when she went on a college tour to Cleveland's alma mater, State.

 Neither Roberta nor her brother Rallo are initially pleased with the arrival of Cleveland and Cleveland Brown Jr., though both appear to accept their mother marrying Cleveland without much issue.
-In fact, Roberta and Cleveland seem to fall into a rather stereotypical father/daughter relationship, with Roberta being embarrassed by her stepfather's behavior when he attends social functions at her school.
+Roberta and Cleveland seem to fall into a rather stereotypical stepfather/stepdaughter relationship, with Roberta being embarrassed by her stepfather's behavior when he attends social functions at her school.
 Eventually she accepts Cleveland as her father.
 While one of the main characters of The Cleveland Show, as of "He's Bla-ack!", she is now occasionally referred to and less frequently seen on Family Guy.
-She's also the only member of the Tubbs family that has yet to speak in Family Guy (the video game Family Guy: The Quest for Stuff doesn't count as a speaking role).
+She's the only member of the Tubbs family that has yet to speak in Family Guy.